tjd399/Azure-Storage-and-Container-Creation/README.md

 Step:

-1. Make sure that the Service Principle has been assigned to the Subscritpion you will create the storage account and containers.
-If this step has been completed already, skip to step 2.
+1. Before creating the Azure resources, you must a assign "sp-azure_storage_and_container" Service Principle to the Subscription that you are planning to use.
+If you have already completed this step, you can move on to step 2 without any further action.
 2. Access the Azure-Storage-and-Container-Creation repo.
 3. Click on azure.auto.tfvars.
 4. Add the following content to the following